fabferri/docker-101/02-docker-volume-mount.md

 docker exec -it my-nginx bash

 # Inside the container, browse the /app directory to see
-# check the presence of the file index.html - the file copied in the volume with first container
+# Check the presence of the file index.html - the file copied in the volume with first container
 ls -la /app

 # remove the container